Spicery/gingerdocs/index.rst

 The Ginger Project
 ==================

+**This documentation is still very much work in progress**

 The aim of the Ginger Project is to create a modern programming language and its ecosystem of libraries, documentation and supporting tools.
 The Ginger language draws heavily on the multi-language Poplog environment.

 Contents
 --------